Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

 Thus, in order to solve a quantitative Muller game with respect to some~$b$, it suffices to solve a vertex-ranked $\sup$-safety game~$\game'$ with respect to~$b$.
 Recall that this is only constructive if Player~$0$ wins~$\game'$ with respect to~$b < 3$, i.e., only in this case are we able to construct a strategy with cost at most~$b$ for her in~$\game$.
-Otherwise, Theorem~\ref{thm:capped-reduction} yields the existence of a strategy of cost~$\infty$ for Player~$1$ in~$\game$, but we cannot construct such a strategy from his strategy of cost greater than two in~$\game'$.
-This is consistent with results of Neider et al.~\cite{NRZ14} and with the fact that Muller conditions are in a higher level of the Borel hierarchy than safety conditions, i.e., qualitative Muller games cannot be reduced to safety games.
+Otherwise, Theorem~\ref{thm:capped-reduction} yields that there exists a strategy of cost~$\infty$ for Player~$1$ in~$\game$, but we cannot construct such a strategy from his strategy of cost greater than two in~$\game'$.
+This is consistent with results of Neider et al.~\cite{NRZ14} and with the fact that Muller conditions are in a higher level of the Borel hierarchy than safety conditions.
+Hence, qualitative Muller games cannot be reduced to safety games.

-We can, however, solve the resulting vertex-ranked safety game with respect to a given bound by solving a qualitative safety game as shown in Theorem~\ref{thm:vertex-ranked-games:direct:complexity}.
+We can, however, solve the resulting vertex-ranked~$\sup$-safety game with respect to a given bound by solving a qualitative safety game as shown in Theorem~\ref{thm:vertex-ranked-games:direct:complexity}.
 Using this reduction together with the framework of quality-preserving reductions, we obtain an upper bound on the complexity of solving quantitative Muller games with respect to some bound~$b$.